Big Dairy Wants You to Know Vegan ‘Butter’ Isn’t Actual Butter

 So when it came to the kind of “butter” Schinner makes, Wisconsin and its powerful dairy lobby decided to draw the line.

 Entrepreneurs such as Schinner have been riding a wave of popularity for plant-based products, especially dairy alternatives.
-Plant-based milk retail sales totaled $1.8 billion for the year ending May 25, a 6.5% increase.
+Plant-based milk retail sales totaled $1.8 billion for the year ending May 25, a 6.5% increase, according to data from Nielsen.
 Cheese substitute sales totaled $117 million, showing 17.4% growth.
-Cashew butters were up to $12.6 billion, representing an uptick of 4.9%.
+Cashew butters were up to $12.6 million, representing an uptick of 4.9%.

 Milk sales, meanwhile, have been suffering a multi-decade decline.
 In Wisconsin, the pain has been particularly acute.
 The state’s dairy farmers are exiting the industry at a rate of three a day as low milk prices persist and bankruptcies accumulate.